sframe-wg/sframe/draft-ietf-sframe-enc.md

   the authentication tag part of the ciphertext produced by `AEAD.Encrypt` (as opposed to a separate field as in SRTP {{?RFC3711}}).

-* `AEAD.Nk` - The size of a key for the encryption algorithm, in bytes
+* `AEAD.Nk` - The size in bytes of a key for the encryption algorithm

-* `AEAD.Nn` - The size of a nonce for the encryption algorithm, in bytes
+* `AEAD.Nn` - The size in bytes of a nonce for the encryption algorithm

-* `AEAD.Nt` - The overhead of the encryption algorithm, in bytes (typically the size of a "tag" that is added to the plaintext)
+* `AEAD.Nt` - The overhead in bytes of the encryption algorithm (typically the size of a "tag" that is added to the plaintext)

 ### Key Selection